villekf/OMEGA-doc/docs/source/features.rst

 * Allows the use of extended FOV without multi-resolution as well
  * Priors/regularization computed only in the main volume
  * Automatic cropping of the image
+* Dynamic reconstruction with static algorithms

 PET features
 ^^^^^^^^^^^^
 * Optimized for PET
-* Load GATE ROOT data for cylindrical/ECAT PET systems
+* Load GATE ROOT data for cylindrical/ECAT PET systems (GATE 9 and earlier)
  * Automatically convert the PET data into sinograms
  * Export trues, prompts, randoms and scatter sinograms
   * Rayleigh or Compton scatter in the detector and/or phantom can be separately selected
  * Form and reconstruct dynamic sinograms
  * Obtain a ground truth image from the GATE ROOT data
+* Reconstruct GATE 10 simulations in the same Python script
 * Load Inveon PET list-mode data
 * Automatically convert any of the above PET data into sinograms
 * Supports orthogonal distance-based ray tracer